pulumi/pulumi-hugo/themes/default/content/learn/pulumi-operations/policy-as-code/index.md

 Python packs.
 A version can only be used one time, and once published, the version can never be used by that Policy Pack again.

-2. You can enable this Policy Pack to your organization's default Policy Group by running:
+Now, enable the Policy Pack to your org's default Policy Group:

 ```bash
 pulumi policy enable <org-name>/<policy-pack-name> <latest|version>
 ```

-For example, to enable the Policy Pack created in the previous step:
+Since we called it `my-policy-pack` and we want to enable the latest version, we would use the following command:

 ```bash
 pulumi policy enable myorg/my-policy-pack latest